 The enactment of the Dodd-Frank Act has resulted in, and will continue to result in, significant changes in the regulation of the U.S. financial services industry, including reforming the financial supervisory and regulatory framework in the United States.
-In particular, the Dodd-Frank Act amended the commodities and securities laws to create a regulatory regime for swaps and other derivatives, subject to the jurisdiction and regulations of the applicable U.S. regulatory agency, such as the FRB, the Commodity Futures Trading Commission ("CFTC") and the Securities and Exchange Commission ("SEC").
-MBL and its U.S. subsidiary, Macquarie Energy LLC ("MELLC"), are provisionally registered as swap dealers with the CFTC, and MBL may be required to register as a security-based swap dealer with the SEC once registration is required.
-Most of the rules to be adopted by the CFTC, which has jurisdiction over swaps (other than security-based swaps), have been adopted and are effective.
-Analogous regulations governing security-based swaps have been largely finalized by the SEC, but compliance is not yet required.
+In particular, the Dodd-Frank Act amended the commodities and securities laws to create a regulatory regime for swaps and other derivatives, subject to the jurisdiction and regulations of the applicable U.S. regulatory agency, such as the Board of Governors of the Federal Reserve System ("FRB"), the CFTC and the SEC.